navyakallam/Static-Website-with-GitHub-Pages/README.md

 - Understood how GitHub can be used for frontend deployments
 - Practiced using version control and GitHub interface
 - Styled content professionally using external CSS
 - Gained hands-on experience in publishing a real working website

+Visit the deployed website here - https://navyakallam.github.io/Static-Website-with-GitHub-Pages